r-richmond/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Anything with a prefix of `symlink` will get symlinked without the prefix into `$HOME` when you run `script/bootstrap`.
+Note this is differs from holman so that the extension remains unchanged which helps with syntax highlighting.
+Additionally, + signs in the name are used to indicate directories.

 ## what's inside